agda/agda/doc/user-manual/language/data-types.rst

       true  : Bool
       false : Bool

-Then the unit set:
+The True set represents the trivially true proposition:
 ::

     data True : Set where
         tt : True

-The True set represents the trivially true proposition:
+The False set has no constructor and hence no elements.
+It represent the trivially false proposition:
 ::

     data False : Set where

-The False set has no constructor and hence no elements.
-It represent the trivially false proposition.

 Another example is the data type of non-empty  binary trees with natural numbers in the leaves:
 ::